Terafora/Terafora/README.md

-<h1 align="center">🟣Hello, I'm Charlotte Stone🟡 <br>💻Full-Stack Web Developer - Web Designer🎨</h1>
+<h1 align="center">🟣Hello, I'm Charlotte Stone🟡 <br>💻Full-Stack Web Developer💻</h1>

 ## 👩‍🚀 Who Am I❓

   - I'm a junior full-stack developer with an interest/enjoyment of web design
-  - I'm currently studying with Code Institute
+  - I'm currently learning the MERN stack and searching for work
-  - I'm currently remaking my portfolio site while working through my course
+  - Purely for fun I'm learning C#, Unity and 3D modelling with Blender
   - I love the idea of solar-punk so I aim to work in an environmentally conscious company
   - I have 5 years experience as a software engineer in Central London
   - I have 3 years experience as an English Teacher in Yaita-shi, Japan